Get an annual AARP membership for only $9. Offer ends 12/11.

 Nursing Home

 Nursing home costs can be considerable.
-Your state of residence, the facility you choose, and your choice of a private or semiprivate room will all impact costs.
-Genworth estimates median monthly nursing home costs to be around $8,641 for a semiprivate room and $9,872 for a private room.
+Your state of residence, the chosen facility, and your choice of private or semiprivate room will all impact costs.
+Genworth estimates median monthly nursing home costs to be around $8,929 for a semiprivate room and $10,025 for a private room.

-Nursing homes are designed to provide a higher level of medical support and care than assisted living facilities can.
-Life here feels less independent, in most cases.
-However, skilled nurses and nursing aides are available 24/7, so medical support is never far away.
+Nursing homes are designed to provide more medical support and care than assisted living facilities can.
+Life here feels less independent in most cases.
+However, skilled nurses and nursing aides are available 24/7, so medical support is close.

 » Dive Deeper: A 2024 guide to nursing homes

 Medicaid covers the cost of nursing homes, provided you qualify.
 In some instances, you’ll need to “pay down” your assets before Medicaid will provide coverage.
-Not every nursing home accepts Medicaid, so this will be an important question to ask if you have or plan on applying for this coverage.
+Not every nursing home accepts Medicaid, so this will be an important question if you want to apply for this coverage.

 Memory Care

-Memory CareAccording to the National Council on Aging (NCOA), memory care in an assisted living community costs an average of $6,160 per month.
+Memory CareAccording to the National Council on Aging (NCOA), memory care in an assisted living community costs an average of $6,160 monthly.
 This fee is likely to be layered on top of other costs.
 For example, personal care support and help with ADLs may not be included in your monthly memory care community fee.
-Make sure to ask the facility what is included, and what will cost extra, when you budget.
+Ensure you ask the facility what is and isn’t included when you plan your budget.

 In a nursing home, memory care costs are typically all-inclusive.
-NCOA estimates memory care costs in a nursing home to be around $7,908 a month for a semiprivate room and $9,034 a month for a private room.12 Just remember, prices will vary by your location and chosen facility.
+NCOA estimates memory care costs in a nursing home to be around $7,908 monthly for a semiprivate room and $9,034 monthly for a private room.12 Remember, prices will vary by your location and chosen facility.

 Memory care is a specialized type of care for people with dementia and illnesses that cause memory impairment.
-If your loved one has Alzheimer’s disease, Parkinson’s disease, or other conditions that cause cognitive impairment, they may be best served in a memory care facility.
+If your loved one has Alzheimer’s disease, Parkinson’s disease, or other conditions that cause cognitive impairment, they may be better in a memory care facility.

 Did You Know?

 Did You Know?
 Most dementia caregivers are female, according to the World Health Organization.
-Around 70 percent of care hours given to people with dementia are provided by women.13
+Around 70 percent of care hours given to people with dementia are provided by women.11

 Memory care facilities are designed for comfort, safety, and ease of use for people with memory issues.
 Some assisted living facilities have memory care community wings.
 Many nursing homes have floors or wards dedicated to memory care patients.
 There are also private facilities that solely offer this level of care.